 If he wasn’t a wealthy land owner, what could his background have been?
 At that time, most of the European residents of St Kitts had their origins in either Great Britain or France.
 The island was divided at various times during the 17th and 18th centuries between those countries, with the middle part of the island ruled by Great Britain, and the northern and southern ends (Capesterre and Basseterre) governed by the French.

 Some of my husband’s Kittitian ancestors were Huguenot French, who were often allied with the protestant British.
 The great majority of the surnames in the 1707 census appear to be British or possibly Irish.
 Some of the Europeans who came to St Kitts during that period were indentured servants, many of whom contracted to provide labor for five to seven years before being released from their contract and awarded either with a monetary payout or a small piece of land.
 In the 1650s, the British government under Oliver Cromwell followed up a military invasion of Ireland with forced deportation of Irish Catholics to British Caribbean territories, but that would have been before John Cannarican’s time.
-So it would seem to be a reasonable possibility that John came to St Kitts from somewhere in the British Islands, as either an indentured servant or as a laborer hoping to succeed in the New World.
+So it would seem to be a reasonable possibility that John came to St Kitts from somewhere in the British Islands, as either an indentured servant, soldier, or as a laborer hoping to succeed in the New World.